- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Drs.
 Thomas and Jessica Martin are licensed veterinarians, treating all types of pets and animals.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.

 We have a number of resources for you to learn about how to take better care of your pets.
 Browse around and look at our articles and pet videos.
 The best veterinary care for animals is ongoing nutrition and problem prevention.
-If you want to ask a question call 956-722-3333 or email us and we'll promptly get back to you.
+If you want to ask a question please call 956-722-3333.
 Our office is very easy to get to, and you can find directions on our Contact Us page.
 You can also subscribe to our newsletter which is created especially for Laredo pet owners.

 At Veterinary Care Center of Laredo, we treat your pets like the valued family members they are.